bushblade/nvim/README.md

 # Leaving the CoC behind.

-My config up for Nvim using native LSP with some sane defaults and settings.
+My config for Nvim using native LSP with some sane defaults and settings, mainly aimed at web development.

 Uses the latest 0.5+ Neovim